Limit theory of discrete mathematics problems: Alpern's Caching Game

 \begin{Theorem}

 \end{Theorem}

-\begin{proof}[Sketch of proof] The proof will be similar to the proof for the limit game (Theorem~\ref{limitthm}).
+\begin{proof}[Sketch of proof] The proof will be similar to the proof for LG in Theorem~\ref{limitthm} with the following step from Theorem~\ref{2limitthm}.

-In the original game, by hiding the nuts into random holes with depths $\frac{1}{k}$, we can get that $v(k, j, n, h) = O(n^{-j})$.
-On the other hand, for any $j$ nuts, out of the ${n + j - 1 \choose j}$ distributions of the number of nuts in the different holes, all but only $\Theta(n^{j-1})$ distributions uses $j$ different holes.
-Now the searcher can choose one of the $\Theta(n^{j-1})$ distributions uniformly at random, and digging in each of the holes until he finds at least the corresponding number of nuts.
-Hereby the searcher can get a score $\Omega(n^{-j+1})$ against placements that use the same hole for at least two nuts.
+In $G(k, j, n, h)$, by hiding the nuts into random holes with depths $\frac{1}{k}$, we can get that $v(k, j, n, h) = O(n^{-j})$.
+On the other hand, the searcher can get a score $\Omega(n^{-j+1})$ against placements that use the same hole for at least two nuts.
+E.g.\ $f_1(x) = \chi (x < 1)$ makes the job.
 Therefore, in any optimal hiding strategy, the probability that all nuts are placed in different holes should tend to 1.

-Similar argument shows that if $n \rightarrow \infty$ and $\eps \rightarrow 0$, then the probability that the hider chooses depth less than $\eps$ should also tend to 0.
-This implies that forbidding searcher to dig in more than $\frac{1}{\eps}$ holes has a negligible effect.
+Similar argument shows that if $n \rightarrow \infty$ and $\eps \rightarrow 0$, then the probability that the hider chooses a depth less than $\eps$ should also tend to 0.
+This implies that forbidding the searcher to dig in more than $\frac{1}{\eps}$ holes has a negligible effect on the value of the game.

-Now we can convert any hiding and searching strategy of the discrete limit game to the original game (and vice versa) with an error tending to 0. \end{proof}
+Now we can convert the optimal hiding and searching strategy of $DG$ to strategies of $G$ with almost the same minimax and maximin scores with an error tending to 0.
+This works in the same way as in Theorem~\ref{limitthm}. \end{proof}

 \begin{Theorem} $v(k, j, n, h) \le {n + j - 1 \choose j} \cdot v^*(k, j, h)$ \end{Theorem}